kinseyda/divinimity/README.md

 The frontend is built with Astro and Vue, and is also written in TypeScript.
 In production, the frontend is built into static files and served by an Nginx server for performance.
+For visual styling, the project uses Tailwind CSS, components from DaisyUI, and icons from Lucide.
+The game is rendered using the Paper.js vector graphics library.

-The backend and frontend are both containerized with Docker.
-An Nginx reverse proxy is used to route requests to the appropriate service (not part of this repository).
+The backend, frontend and database are containerized with Docker.
+A separate Nginx reverse proxy is used to route requests to the appropriate service (not part of this repository).

 ## Development / Deployment